spec-first/connexion/README.rst

    options = {'swagger_path': '/path/to/swagger_ui/'}
    app = connexion.App(__name__, specification_dir='openapi/', options=options)

-If you wish to provide your own swagger-ui distro, note that connextion expects a jinja2 file called ``swagger_ui/index.j2`` in order to load the correct ``swagger.json`` by default.
+If you wish to provide your own swagger-ui distro, note that connexion expects a jinja2 file called ``swagger_ui/index.j2`` in order to load the correct ``swagger.json`` by default.
 Your ``index.j2`` file can use the ``openapi_spec_url`` jinja variable for this purpose: